Random Dynamics of Transcendental Functions: Transcendental random systems

 \

 In order to study the behavior of the orbits $z\mapsto f_x(z)\mapsto f_{\shift(x)}(f_x(z)) \mapsto ...$ it is natural to use the notation

-The random Fatou set $\fatx, \; x\in X$, is the set of all points $z\in \C$ for which there exists a neighborhood $U$ of $z$ on which all the iterates $f_x^n$ are well defined and form a normal family.
+For every $x\in X$ the fiber Fatou set $\fatx$ is the set of all points $z\in \C$ for which there exists a neighborhood $U$ of $z$ on which all the iterates $f_x^n$ are well defined and form a normal family.
 The complements in the plane,